MicrosoftDocs/win32/desktop-src/WmiSdk/registering-a-high-performance-provider.md

 ---
-Description: Like other instance providers, you register a high-performance provider with Microsoft Windows&\#160;Management Instrumentation (WMI) by creating an instance of the \_\_Win32Provider and \_\_InstanceProviderRegistration classes. ms.assetid: 6ff3f8c6-71ca-4589-bca7-b864e24a473d ms.tgt_platform: multiple
+description: Like other instance providers, you register a high-performance provider with Microsoft Windows&\#160;Management Instrumentation (WMI) by creating an instance of the \_\_Win32Provider and \_\_InstanceProviderRegistration classes. ms.assetid: 6ff3f8c6-71ca-4589-bca7-b864e24a473d ms.tgt_platform: multiple
 title: Registering a High-Performance Provider